litmuschaos/litmus-docs/website/docs/getting-started/run-your-first-workflow.md

 ---
 id: run-your-first-workflow
-title: Run your First Chaos Workflow in 5 minutes
+title: Run your First Chaos Scenario in 5 minutes
-sidebar_label: Run Your First Workflow
+sidebar_label: Run Your First Chaos Scenario
 ---

 ---

-Welcome to this scenario, in this section you will get an overview of how to execute a sample Litmus Workflow on your application to induce Chaos as well as to observe the results and resilience score.
+Welcome to this scenario, in this section you will get an overview of how to execute a sample LitmusChaos Scenario on your application to induce Chaos as well as to observe the results and resilience score.

 ## Prerequisites

-Before starting with your first Chaos Workflow make sure the [Litmus ChaosCenter](resources#chaoscenter) is installed in either one of these scopes
+Before starting with your first Chaos Scenario make sure the [Litmus ChaosCenter](resources#chaoscenter) is installed in either one of these scopes

 - [Cluster Scope](../user-guides/chaoscenter-cluster-scope-installation.md)
 - [Namespace Scope](../user-guides/chaoscenter-namespace-scope-installation.md)